JOC95BE/my-new-project/README.md

 ## Summary

-SME's in fashion retail pick their collections/stock for the upcoming seasons based on experience from the past years.
-Providing a prediction of how well (read: fast, without discount) a certain piece would sell based on a picture, would help them making more data-driven decisions.
+SME's in fashion retail pick their collectionsfor the upcoming seasons based on experience from the past years.
+Providing a prediction of how fast, without discount a certain piece would sell, would help them making more data-driven decisions.

 ## Background